mojombo/tomdoc/tomdoc.md

 that appears directly above the method.
 There SHOULD NOT be a blank line between the comment block and the method definition.
-A TomDoc method block consists of five optional sections: a description section, an arguments section, a yields section, an examples section, and a returns section.
+A TomDoc method block consists of five optional sections: a description section, an arguments section, a yields section, an examples section, a returns section, and a signature section.
 Lines that contain text MUST be separated from the comment marker by a single space.
 Lines that do not contain text SHOULD consist of just a comment marker (no trailing spaces).

 ### The Description Section